Nick Wilson, Director of Operations

 Macie describes her food personality as a salted caramel brownie—a little sweet and a little salty.
 Were money no object, you’d find her wrangling her three children on the coast of Maine while eating fresh lobster and drinking whiskey.
 Her fridge contains leftovers, string cheese and wine, and her hidden talent is making a mean PBJ (for her children and herself!).

-Lauren King Donohue, Special Projects
+Lauren King Donohue, Sales Manager

 Sometimes a career path is determined early in life, as it was for On Location’s Lauren King Donohue, who worked her first catering job while still in high school.
 That early taste of events and excitement set the stage for a lifetime of adventure in the hospitality industry.